 A single toilet uses 7 gallons of water each day

-Restrictions on Use Of Bathroom
+Restrictions on Bathroom Breaks at Work

 According to OSHA bathroom break requirements, all restroom facilities to have: